quii/learn-go-with-tests/reading-files.md

 - when the file's format is not correct
 - the file is not a `.md`
+- what if the order of the metadata fields is different?
+Should that be allowed?
+Should we be able to handle it?

 Crucially though, we have working software, and we have defined our interface.
 The above are just further iterations, more tests to write and drive our behaviour.
+To support any of the above we shouldn't have to change our _design_, just implementation details.

 Keeping focused on the goal means we made the important decisions, and validated them against the desired behaviour, rather than getting bogged down on matters that won't affect the overall design.